google/ezgantt/README.md

 View a Google Spreadsheet as a Gantt Chart

-ezGantt uses public JavaScript and Google Drive APIs, so only users who can view the Spreadsheet can see the Gantt chart.
+ezGantt uses public Google Chart and Google Drive JavaScript APIs, so the same users who can view the Spreadsheet can see the Gantt chart.
-To try it, go to https://ezgantt.appspot.com/#TODO
+To try it, go to https://ezgantt.appspot.com/#1KgBdDebs6loaC_ZqSbV7nVsCb89l7i3dCC1RsvGb7DQ

+To use it yourself, make a copy of the demo sheet and start adding tasks!

 # Feature Requests

-[ ] Public appspot.com version
+- [x] Public ezgantt.appspot.com version
-[x] Any line item task descripton where the task starts with a '#' is ignored [ ] Drive API v3, Sheets API v4
+- [x] Any line item task descripton where the task starts with a '#' is ignored
+- [x] Drive API v3, Sheets API v4
-[ ] Allow both date and depends-on constraints, and choose latest one as a "no earlier than" constraint.
+- [ ] Allow both date and depends-on constraints, and choose latest one as a "no earlier than" constraint.
-[ ] Last updated date (and who?)
+- [ ] Last updated date (and who?)
-[x] Enforce unique ID column
+- [x] Enforce unique ID column
-[x] Easier linking from sheet to chart
+- [x] Easier linking from sheet to chart
-[x] Resources in demo = people
+- [x] Resources in demo = people
-[x] Easier hash tag
+- [x] Easier hash tag
-[ ] new better auth, fetch, promises flow (pledge?)
+- [x] new better auth, fetch, promises flow (pledgejs)

 # INFO